linux-system-roles/metrics/README.md

 Boolean flag allowing host to be setup with time series query services.
 Enabling this starts PCP and redis servers for querying recorded PCP metrics.

+    metrics_with_elasticsearch: no

+Boolean flag allowing metric values to be exported to Elasticsearch.

+    metrics_from_elasticsearch: no

+Boolean flag allowing metrics from Elasticsearch to be made available.

+    metrics_from_mssql: no

+Boolean flag allowing metrics from SQL Server to be made available.
+Enabling this flag requires a 'trusted' connection to SQL Server.

+    metrics_from_bpftrace: no

+Boolean flag allowing metrics from bpftrace to be made available.

+    metrics_username: metrics
+    metrics_password: metrics

+Mandatory authentication for executing dynamic bpftrace scripts.

     metrics_provider: pcp

 The metrics collector to use to provide metrics.